 ART 4625 Advanced Illustration I (3) The application of illustration techniques and concepts to advertising and editorial assignments in a simulated professional setting.
 Projects will stress the research and generation of visual references, working with art directors and editors, meeting tight deadlines.
 Prerequisite: ART 3635.
 An additional fee is associated with this course.
 Not available for graduate credit.
 ART 4635 Advanced Illustration II (3) A continuation of ART 4625 with an emphasis on the business aspects of free-lance illustration.
 Prerequisite: ART 4625.
 An additional fee is associated with this course.
+Not available for graduate with this course.
+Not available for graduate with this course.
 Not available for graduate credit.